paljordawa/paljordawa.github.io/_posts/2018-10-18-export-post2CSV.md

 ---
 date:	2018.10.17
-title:	EXPORT POSTS TO CSV IN
+title:	Export Post to CSV
 categories: Wordpress-Tricks
-description: If you are running a WordPress site, then it’s obvious that you have written plenty of posts.
-WordPress provides a good interface for posts listing.
-Still, someone wants to export posts to CSV.
-In this article, we show you how to add a custom button on the post listing page and export posts to CSV without using any wordpress Plugins
+description: How to add a custom button on the post listing page and export posts to CSV without using any wordpress Plugins.

 type: Document
 ---